knowsuchagency/ninjadog/README.rst

 Why?
 ----

-`Pug`_ templates are a very elegant and expressive way to write html.
-It makes something akin to an exercise in corporal mortification almost pleasant.
+`Pug`_ templates are a super elegant and expressive way to write html, IMO.

 There exists a project, `pyjade`_ and a less-popular fork, `pypugjs`_, that are pure-python implementations of the pug template engine,